 By Julianna Rozek, Master of Science (Botany), University of Melbourne City slickers are going back to their agricultural roots in community gardens, pop-up veggie patches and roadside planters, which are sprouting up all over Melbourne.
 University of Melbourne students are exploring this phenomenon by building and tending their own veggie plots at the University’s Burnley Campus.
 Master of Science in Botany student Julianna Rozek writes about her experience and the wider urban garden movement.
 Getting our hands dirty In the first week of March I arrived in Burnley with a diverse group of Masters students to a bare, freshly ploughed field.
 Over the next few hours we turned the field into a series of individual allotments.

 This was our introduction to Food Production for Urban Landscapes, a new subject coordinated by Dr Chris Williams, Lecturer in Urban Horticulture at the University of Melbourne.
 Embracing the trend In Melbourne, urban agriculture initiatives have been around for decades.
 Melbourne’s community gardens could save the city’s foodbowls.
 Like many parents, Christine Murray struggled to get her three children to eat their vegies.
 But after seeing them sprout in the community garden just a few doors down from their house, the children eat them without complaint.
 “There are things they won’t eat from the supermarket; but when they watch it grow, they want to see what it tastes like,” the kindergarten educator said.
 The family bought into the new housing estate of Katandra Rise in Doreen two years ago and are part of a growing trend of Melburnians who produce their own food.
 Katandra Rise residents Georgia Ramsey and Christine Murray with their children, Lyla ,Isla , Rhys, Arley and Jensen, love eating the food they produce in the community garden.

 Photo: Pat Scala From large-scale community collectives to the humble backyard vegie patch, Melbourne’s plot culture has gained considerable traction in the past decade, with more and more people discovering the humble pleasure of GIY (grow-it-yourself).
 Creative Collectives Australia – School of Self-Sufficiency – Workshops – Collective Culture Directory – Community Living Network – Wolf Pack – Rewilding.
 Community gardening planning documents.
 Paddington Community Garden—Sydney Eastern Suburbs: objectivesCommunity Centres, South Australia: Various documents of use in planning community gardens as downloadsGood Practice Guide for Community Gardens: download from community builders.nsw research & resources websiteMembership guidelines for downloading—Groundswell Community Garden - Frankston, VictoriaPolicy 1997—Randwick Community Organic GardenGuidelines 2002—Waterloo Community GardenSoil analysis—Waterloo Community Garden, carried out mid 2000'sResources to download from Western Australian community garden network This Management Plan template is about the governance of your community garden.... it's about social design rather than site design although it does cover management of the site in general.

 The Plan was developed through participatory processes with the cooperation of teams setting up new community gardens.
 The need for establishing governance processes for new community gardens has been evident for some time.
 The Secret Garden | Northwest Disability Services.
 Munity Gardens: The Great Benefits Of Joining One.
 If you've ever driven or walked by a lush green garden sitting in the middle of a park or neighbourhood (and looked in awe at its fresh tomatoes and lettuce), it's probably one of many community gardens in your local city or town.

 Community gardens might seem like a secret club that no one else can be part of, but joining a community is easy and a great way to meet people, grow your own fresh produce and learn about gardening.
 “Community gardens have become a real interest for the neighbourhood community,” Manager of City of Sydney greening and leisure Joel Johnson told The Huffington Post Australia.
 “People join for different reasons.
 A lot of times it’s about growing fresh food and having a local space.
 For others it’s about the real social network that develops around these community gardens.
 “We have lots of gardens that have regular catchups and food nights, as well as working bees that meet to do the weeding and cleaning and sponsors who come along to bring food for them.
 Directory, Data & Mapping.
 Resources – Farm to College.
 Below are many recommended resources and Web sites to help you start or expand a farm-to-college project.

 Melbourne University Community Garden | Directory, Data & Mapping.
 Monash University Community Farm | Directory, Data & Mapping.
 Curtin Student Garden Curtin University of Technology | Directory, Data & Mapping.
 Students Representative Council, Sydney University » Amelie Vanderstock updates us on the USYD community garden project.
 A community garden is growing at USYD!
 After years of spontaneously arising groups, writing proposals, pressuring the university, and creating guerrilla garden plots around campus to spread the word, a community garden will soon be growing at USYD.
 Operating through the Student Representative Council (SRC), in a joint venture with the Centre for English Teaching (CET) and the USYD Food Coop, we can now create an inclusive space where students are empowered to come together- learning from one another through building and maintaining our campus garden.

 “Community gardens can provide a sense of place in the public realm in a progressively privatised world.
 She said while many gardens were locked and for private use throughout the US, she was impressed with Seattle, which has an extensive community gardening program that encourages involvement from everybody in the city.
 “I realised while in the US that the potential for community gardening in Australia is largely untapped,” she said.
 Community Garden - Campus Environment @ UOW.
 UOW has a vegetable garden at the Wollongong Campus in the Building 25 courtyard and patio.
 The garden was launched in October 2012.
 The garden is made up of six individual raised corrugated iron beds and two wine barrel beds filled with limes, oranges, strawberries, blueberries, leafy greens, tomatoes, beans and herbs.
 The garden was created in 2012 by a group from the Happy Bellies Food Co-op, the Enviro Collective as well as staff from the Faculty of Creative Arts, Faculty of Education and Environmental and Sustainability Initiatives (ESI) Unit.

 The group have also created a second garden space between Building 25 and Building 23 which contains three no-dig garden beds planted out with pumpkins, cucumber, tomatoes, herbs, artichokes, beetroot, mint and chives.
 The resources to set up the gardens were provided by the ESI unit and Faculty of Creative Arts.
 Who can get involved?
 Everyone is welcome to come, learn how to grow vegetables and meet other students and staff.
 Food Swaps email.
 More than 'just a garden': towards a UQ community garden - Development Practice.
 The St Lucia campus of The University of Queensland (UQ) is renowned for many things, including its extensive park-like grounds and stately Jacaranda trees, but not often its ability to produce food.

 The community garden teaches and promotes organic growing practices.
 In addition, the garden also accepts up to 120kg of food waste from the Campus Engagement kitchens each week for composting.
 How does it work?
 Members receive access to the garden during daylight hours 7 days a week Meetings and Working Bees are held on the first Sunday of each month at 4.00PM Where is it?
-The Community Garden is now located at the northwestern corner of Culloden and Talavera Roads (adjacent to the road that leads into the University Sports Fields) Creative Collectives Australia – School of Self-Sufficiency – Workshops – Collective Culture Directory – Community Living Network – Wolf Pack – Rewilding.
+The Community Garden is now located at the northwestern corner of Culloden and Talavera Roads (adjacent to the road that leads into the University Sports Fields) Sign up.
+Creative Collectives Australia – School of Self-Sufficiency – Workshops – Collective Culture Directory – Community Living Network – Wolf Pack – Rewilding.